Charli D'Amelio: Activism and philanthropy

 Following D'Amelio's meet-and-greet in November 2019, she and her family donated the money earned from ticket sales to a special needs fundraiser.

 In April 2020, D'Amelio donated $50,000 to Norwalk Hospital in her hometown of Norwalk, Connecticut, to help secure critical supplies for the hospital's staff amid the COVID-19 pandemic.

 D'Amelio has openly expressed support for the Black Lives Matter movement; during the George Floyd protests in 2020, she posted a video on TikTok decrying Floyd's murder.

 In December 2020, D'Amelio partnered with TikTok to donate $100,000 to the American Dance Movement, an organization which helps provide access to dance education in the United States, as part of Giving Tuesday.

 Personal life

 D'Amelio has stated that she suffers from an eating disorder.
 She has also been vocal about her experiences with body shaming.
 In an anti-bullying campaign for UNICEF, she said, "Some of the most hurtful comments that I read about myself online are about my body shape, my body type, which hits close to home because I struggled a lot with body image, body dysmorphia, [and] bad eating habits."
+D'Amelio has been diagnosed with ADHD and OCD.

-D'Amelio was in a relationship with social media influencer Cole Chase Hudson from December 2019 to April 2020.
+D'Amelio was in a relationship with social media influencer Cole Hudson from December 2019 to April 2020.
 She was in a relationship with Landon Barker from July 2022 to February 2024.